Safety and Security Reports

 |Dean of Student Affairs||Ext 5298||610-607-5298||5298|

 |Exterior yellow emergency call boxes located throughout the campus automatically dial 911|

 It is important to become familiar with this information and additional information in the Employee Handbook.
 You should review it periodically so that you are able to react to emergency situations in an appropriate manner.
 This information applies to all personnel, buildings, and grounds on the main campus of Reading Area Community College.
 Procedures for other facilities used by RACC are to be communicated to College site supervisors who will communicate such information to staff and students.

 Students may use the Student Lot B (along Franklin Street marked "RACC Parking"), Student Lot E (northwest side of campus off of Front Street), and the Front and Washington Street parking garage.

 Students requiring handicapped parking will find spaces on all lots as well as along Front Street in front of Weitz Hall.

 For those students who desire an escort to their car, please contact Safety and Security at extension 6291.

-Parking permits must be obtained within the first two weeks of the semester in the lobby of Penn Hall.
+Parking permits must be obtained within the first two weeks of the semester in the lobby of Weitz Hall.
 Students should display their parking hang tag any time they are parked on campus or in the parking garage.